All courses are 4 credits unless otherwise noted.

 GE 550 Modeling Environmental and Social Systems

-Requires stamped approval.
-Prereq: CAS GE 304, CAS EC 414, or consent of instructor.
+Undergraduate Prerequisites: GE 304, EC 414, or consent of instructor.

 Techniques of organizing energy, environmental, or social systems into mathematical computer models.
 Includes the theory underlying different modeling techniques, programming skills, and a hands-on research project in which students develop their own models.